 |Me||INTJ||INTJ, INTP, INTJ, INTJ, INTJ, INTJ|

-You’ll notice that my ISTJ brother and I both get relatively consistent results, while my ESFP brother and ENFP sister have startlingly erratic results.
+You’ll notice that my ISTJ sibling and I both get relatively consistent results, while my ESFP and ENFP siblings have startlingly erratic results.

 See, there’s often a wide chasm between what we think we are and what we actually are.
-My ESFP brother is convinced that he’s an ENTJ, so he’s figured out how to select the test answers that reflect an ENTJ mindset even though he isn’t one.
+My ESFP sibling is convinced that they’re an ENTJ, so they’ve figured out how to select the test answers that reflect an ENTJ mindset even though they aren’t one.
 What you have to ask yourself if you’re trusting the test is whether or not you’re doing similar things, and whether or not you actually want to trust the test in the first place.

-My ENFP sister is honest in her answers, but depending on the day, she’ll answer differently, so she’ll get a different type.
-It’s that simple –not that her personality has changed at all, but rather, that her mood has changed.
-She often locks into her shadow functions and gets INFJ, but she’s not an introvert when looked at in the long-term.
+My ENFP sibling is honest in her answers, but depending on the day and how they feel, they’ll answer differently, so they’ll get a different type.
+It’s that simple –not that their personality has changed at all, but rather, that their mood has changed.
+This sibling often locks into their shadow functions and gets INFJ, but they’re not an introvert when looked at in the long-term.

 2. Life experience often changes perspective without altering cognitive function.